material-components/material-components-web-react/CONTRIBUTING.md

 ## Code of Conduct

-The MDC React authors value respect and are committed to making this reposistory a safe space for all peoples.
+The MDC React authors value respect and are committed to making this repository a safe space for all peoples.

 To learn more about what to expect from us and what we expect from you, read the [Code of Conduct](https://github.com/material-components/material-components/blob/develop/CODE_OF_CONDUCT.md).